kapil5849/fluffy-robot-DSA/Cracking the Coding Interview 189 Programming Questions, Solutions and Notes/Chapter 1 I Arrays and Strings/1.5 One Away/question.md

 }
 ```
 ## **Frequency Count**
+Certainly!
+Here are the steps for the 2nd approach (Frequency Count) and the 3rd approach (Bit Manipulation) to solve the "One Away" problem:

+Approach 2: Frequency Count

-- Compare the lengths of the two strings, denoted as length1 and length2.
+- Compare the lengths of the two strings, denoted as `length1` and `length2`.
 If the absolute difference between the lengths is greater than 1, return false immediately, as more than one edit is required to make the strings identical.
-- Initialize two frequency arrays, frequency1 and frequency2, of size 26 (assuming lowercase alphabets only), with all elements initialized to zero.
+- Initialize two frequency arrays, `frequency1` and `frequency2`, of size 26 (assuming lowercase alphabets only), with all elements initialized to zero.
-- Traverse the first string, str1, character by character.
+- Traverse the first string, `str1`, character by character.
-- For each character encountered, update its frequency in frequency1 by incrementing the corresponding index (c - 'a'), where c is the current character.
+- For each character encountered, update its frequency in `frequency1` by incrementing the corresponding index (`c - 'a'`), where `c` is the current character.
-- Traverse the second string, str2, character by character.
+- Traverse the second string, `str2`, character by character.
-- For each character encountered, update its frequency in frequency2 by incrementing the corresponding index (c - 'a'), where c is the current character.
+- For each character encountered, update its frequency in `frequency2` by incrementing the corresponding index (`c - 'a'`), where `c` is the current character.
-- Initialize a variable, differenceCount, to track the number of differences between the frequencies of characters in frequency1 and frequency2.
+- Initialize a variable, `differenceCount`, to track the number of differences between the frequencies of characters in `frequency1` and `frequency2`.
-- Compare the frequencies of characters in frequency1 and frequency2:
+- Compare the frequencies of characters in `frequency1` and `frequency2`:
-  - For each index i from 0 to 25, check if frequency1[i] is not equal to frequency2[i].
+   - For each index `i` from 0 to 25, check if `frequency1[i]` is not equal to `frequency2[i]`.
-  - If the frequencies are different, increment differenceCount by 1.
+   - If the frequencies are different, increment `differenceCount` by 1.
-  - If differenceCount exceeds 1, return false, as more than one edit is required to make the strings identical.
+   - If `differenceCount` exceeds 1, return false, as more than one edit is required to make the strings identical.
-- After comparing the frequencies of characters, return true if differenceCount is at most 1, indicating that the strings are one edit (or zero edits) away from each other.
+- After comparing the frequencies of characters, return true if `differenceCount` is at most 1, indicating that the strings are one edit (or zero edits) away from each other.
 ```cpp
 bool isOneEditAway(const string& str1, const string& str2) {
     int length1 = str1.length();